TheHandsomeCoder/handsome-autocomplete/README.md

 `on-type` : *(optional)* Pass a function that will receive changes, when somebody types something.
 It passes the full string for any character typed or deleted.
 You can use that for example to update the array that you passed in data.

 `on-select` : *(optional)* Pass a function that will receive changes, when a suggestion is selected.
 It passes the full string of the suggestion.

+`label-for-object` : *(optional)* Pass a function that will override the default label for each entry in the autocomplete list.
+The function should take an object parameter.

 `click-activation` : *(optional)* When `true`, the suggestion box opens on click (unfortunately onfoucs is not implemented properly in most browsers right now).
 By default it is only activated, when you start typing something.